This page is about the site itself. To read our intro to the Bitterne Park area, click here.

 We now serve up tens of thousands of pages every month, and it seems to be growing all the time.

-And growing readership for 'hyperlocal' sites (a term loathed by some and somewhat hard to define) is reflected nationally: a recent OFCOM report suggested one in seven use community websites monthly; there's even a trend for academic research into the 'hyperlocal website landscape' (our rates for participating in research are very reasonable!), and hyperlocal sites are increasingly coming together through national initiatives like the Hyperlocal Alliance.
+And growing readership for 'hyperlocal' sites (a term loathed by some and somewhat hard to define) is reflected nationally: a recent OFCOM report suggested one in seven use community websites monthly; there's even a trend for academic research into the 'hyperlocal website landscape' (our rates for participating in research or for similar activities are jolly reasonable!).

-bitternepark.info is independent of any political party or group, is not formally connected with the local authority, and our only income comes from advertising and related activities – for example when you buy products via some of the ads on the site we get a small commission – and from a few kind individuals who choose to 'subscribe' or support us in other ways.
+bitternepark.info is independent of any political party or group, is not formally connected with the local authority, and our only income comes from advertising and related activities.
+For example when you buy products via some of the ads on the site we get a small commission, and we also receive valued support from a few kind individuals who choose to 'subscribe' or support us in other ways.

 We've covered a diverse range of issues since we started: from trying to keep tabs on the airport's expansion, to covering the various attempts to close or cut back our local library; and from local history pieces - including a popular series of audio interviews about the area in times gone by - to crime reports, fundraisers, gigs, appeals, comings and goings at The Triangle and coverage of interesting city-wide events and issues... and so it goes on.